OctopusDeploy/blog/blog/2022-04/at-the-helm-trish-khoo/index.md

 ## What are the biggest challenges for the engineering team at Octopus?

-We've added so many engineers to the company so quickly and worked hard to get our system to scale alongside this growth.
-We're at a critical point in our journey where engineering productivity is challenging, our ambitions are high, and half our team is brand new.
+We've added so many engineers to the company so quickly and worked hard to get our system to scale alongside the growth.
+We're at a critical point in our journey where engineering productivity is challenging, our ambitions are high, and half our team is new.
 Keeping on top of our delivery roadmap at this point requires constant attention, but so far we’re doing great.

 ## What's your vision for engineering at Octopus over the next few years?